-As a community, we share some key truths that bind us together.
+As a membership, we share some key truths that bind us together.
+These are nonnegotiable truths that we have covenanted together to uphold.
 We call these our Confession of Faith.

 The Scriptures & Revelation